-- a Displaying all monitored Standby databases of the specific Data Guard environment in the same chart. - b Displaying only one selected Standby database in the chart. - Estimated Failover chart provides an estimated failover time in seconds for each Standby database. - IMPORTANT: Estimated Failover chart is available for Standby databases that are monitored by users that have SYSDBA privileges.
+- a Displaying all monitored Standby databases of the specific Data Guard environment in the same chart - b Displaying only one selected Standby database in the chart. - Standby Apply Rate bar chart provides an apply rate for each Standby database per hour.